danferns/midi-fx/README.md

 ## Contributing

 Thank you for your interest in contributing to MIDI-FX!
 Contributions are very welcome.
-Here are some ways you can do it:
+There is now a [Contributor's Guidebook](./CONTRIBUTING.md).

-- Share MIDI FX presets or tips and tricks with the [Community](https://github.com/danferns/midi-fx/discussions/categories/show-and-tell).
+You are also welcome to share presets or tips and tricks with the [Community](https://github.com/danferns/midi-fx/discussions/categories/show-and-tell).
-- Provide feedback, feature requests or bug reports in the GitHub Issues
-- Create a PR when there is a clear solution to the Issue

 ## License